ngurro/hw3/README.md

 Do you want to do more additions?
 (Y/N):
 ***
-The first line informs you of which operation you choose.
-The second and third lines propmt you for the input of two rational numbers.
+The first line informs you of which operation you chose.
+The second and third lines prompt you for the input of two rational numbers.

 >For example, you may enter `1/2` and `1/2`.